The Camel Patrol meets socially. Currently Parade Inactive

 The Flambeau Clowns participate in 10 to 12 parades a year in northern Wisconsin.
 The unit in addition to its walking clowns, has a miniature circus wagon and calliope which are pulled by miniature ATV’s which are ridden by clowns.
 The unit meets as needed at various locations

 The Funsters are a clown unit from the Wisconsin Rapids area.
 They have about 15 members and participate in about 20 parades and clown events a year.
 They are available throughout the year and cover an area from as far north as Park Falls to Wisconsin Dells in the south.
 The unit has a 1902 Flint (horseless carriage), scooter, go cart, segway chariot, bicycles and walking clowns.
 Bubbles & music added entertainment.
 They meet about 3 times a year at the call of the Director.

 Meeting dates: 2nd Sunday May through September.

 Zor Funsters, P. O. Box 521,

 Wiscobsin Rapids 54494-0521

-The newest group in Zor land is a Statewide group for anyone who has or is interested in Klassic Kars.
-We meet every other month in different locations and after the meeting take a ride weather permitting.
-Our fundraising has been with a car raffle each year.
-We only parade when asked to escort local dignitaries.
-This is a social group and our definition of a Klassic Kar is anything YOU think is Klassic.
+9/2/2022 Looking to revitalize this group within a year.
+A possible rename and direction.
+A Statewide group for anyone who has or is interested in vehicles NEW and OLD.
+We can meet every other month in different locations and after the meeting take a ride weather permitting.
+Fundraising in the past has been with a raffle.
+Can parade when asked to escort local dignitaries or as a group.

 The Zor Mavericks were chartered in Wautoma, Wisconsin in 1984.
 The members ride 1986 red Honda Sprees, participating in over 25 parades each summer around central Wisconsin.
 This colorful unit does precision maneuvers that delight young and old alike.
 The unit is available for parades from May through September.